Thursday, October 29, 2015

 The last story, "Teddy," is the most different from the rest and the most troubling regarding Salinger's career.
 It was the last written, published in The New Yorker in 1953, after Salinger knew about the success of his novel, and points to where his career was going.
 Teddy is a ten-year-old traveling with his parents and kid sister on a cruise ship back home to America from Great Britain.
 He's a prodigy, full of religious and philosophical ideas, and was in England to be interviewed by top thinkers.
 Most of the story is a dialogue between Teddy and an adult on board who wants to talk to him about his view of life.

-At this point in his life, Salinger, already into Zen Buddhism, had just discovered the Vedantic religion.
+At this point in his career, Salinger, already into Zen Buddhism, had just discovered the Vedantic religion.
 It changed his life.
 Unfortunately, it changed his writing.
 Teddy is a tough enough character to buy--a boy who's actually a wise old man.
 Compare this to Esme, a smart and talented young girl who makes charming mistakes trying to sound adult.
 But Teddy we're meant to take seriously, and the adult he talks to is a stooge who doesn't quite understand.
 Teddy is less a character than a mouthpiece for Salinger's religious views, and much of the story is close to a straight lecture.
 "Teddy" has less humor, less wit, less life than anything that precedes it.
 I like some of Salinger's Glass stuff that was to follow, but he would become more and more self-indulgent.
 Maybe he stopped publishing at the right time.

 1 Comments: